Peeps

-Peeps are a marshmallow confection produced by candy maker Just Born since 1953 for sale the United States and Canada in the shape of chicks, bunnies, and other animals, as well as holiday shapes, with themes revolving around Halloween, Christmas, and Easter.
+Peeps are a marshmallow confection produced by candy maker Just Born since 1953 sold in the United States and Canada in the shape of chicks, bunnies, and other animals.
 Peeps were the earlier creation of the R. E. Rodda Candy Company of Lancaster, PA, and were offered for sale as early as 1948.

-Long promoted primarily at Easter, Peeps have subsequently been marketed as "Always in Season", and have expanded to Halloween, Christmas and Valentine's Day.
-Since 2014 the confection has been available year-round with the introduction of Peeps Minis.
+Though primarily promoted at Easter, Peeps have been marketed as "Always in Season", and as such have expanded to Halloween, Christmas and Valentine's Day.
+Since 2014, the confection has been available year-round with the introduction of Peeps Minis.

 Peeps ingredients include sugar, corn syrup, gelatin, food dyes and salt.

 History

 R. E. Rodda Candy Company

 The R.E.
 Rodda Candy Company (347 Church Street, Lancaster, Pennsylvania) was founded in 1908, capitalized at $300,000 by financiers from Baltimore, New York, Cincinnati and several Pennsylvania cities.
 Roscoe E. Rodda (1862-1941), a Board of Directors member and its first president, had previously managed candy manufacture in Detroit and Cincinnati.
 By 1915 the firm was shipping high-quality products nationwide and to South America and Europe.

 By the 1930s-40s, its products included chocolates, hard candies, jelly beans and "jelly eggs".
 It is uncertain when manufacture of marshmallow items began, but by 1948—and previous to any association of the product with Sam Born or Just Born—Pennsylvania retailers were selling "Rodda marshmallow peeps" or "Rodda Easter peeps".

 Though Just Born took over manufacture in 1953 and developed speedy, mechanized production, the product was retailed nationally for decades in the U.S. as "Rodda Marshmallow Peeps" or "Rodda Easter Peeps", retaining the Rodda name into the mid-1990s.